Solar Solutions for UK Manufacturers: A Financial Perspective

 Solar may require deeper evaluation if:

-A professional feasibility assessment including structural survey and DNO review is essential.
+A professional feasibility assessment, including a structural survey and DNO review, is essential.

 For most UK manufacturing businesses that: